 Some say that animals are less intelligent only according to anthropocentric definitions.
 I would like to clarify, that even by anthropocentric definitions, we still may not be the most intelligent.
 This post discusses this topic in depth, criticizing this assumption that I believe stems from dogma, similar to the assumption that Earth is the center of the universe.
-We may have the strongest sociological intelligence of all animals, although individually we are not very intelligent in which chimps are superior due to pharmacological/physiological reasons, and physiological reasons that directly relate to the precise factor that allows for strong sociological development: domestication.
+We may have the strongest sociological intelligence of all animals, although individually we are not very intelligent in which chimps could potentially be superior due to pharmacological/physiological reasons, and specifically physiological reasons that directly relate to the precise factor that allows for strong sociological development: domestication.
+Here, domestication essentially refers to selecting for specific social traits such as non-aggression, submission, and communication.

 My personal definition of intelligence, which you may correct me on, is the ability to understand past, present, and future.
 Past intelligence is memory, present intelligence is short-term memory, perception, and attention, and finally, future is prediction and manipulation of the present to reach goals.

 Information sharing typically requires language.
 Dolphins appear to have fully developed languages, similar to humans but possibly unique or less developed to some degree.
 This is not yet known.
 Chimpanzees do not appear to have any fully developed oral language.
-There have been chimps that have learned English without being taught formally, learning only by observing.
+Chimpanzees and other apes have been taught language before.
+The apes tend to not ask questions, something which I will explain further in this post.

-Technological progress requires both hands and dexterity, traits that are irrelevant to cognition.
+Technological progress requires both hands and dexterity, traits I believe that are irrelevant to intelligence.
 Dolphins cannot feasibly produce significant technology or written language without hands.
-If you can think of a solution to this problem we should teach the dolphins and see if it develops into anything.
+If you can think of a solution to this problem we should teach the dolphins and see if the project develops into anything.

 When you compare human intelligence and chimp intelligence by measuring the metric of technological progress or shared knowledge, it is an illogical comparison.
-Because you are basically allowing the human access to the work of billions of humans and giving them millions of years of progressing thought all combined and escalated and the chimp is expected to compete, individually, and by only its own personal tool-creating abilities.
+Because you are basically allowing the human access to the work of billions of humans and giving them millions of years of progressing thought all combined and escalated while the chimp is expected to compete individually and by only its own personal tool-creating abilities.

 As far as we know, chimps could outperform humans in tool creation, but progress never develops because information sharing is heavily limited.
 We should also consider the fraction of human history that included written language and advanced technology that surpasses the chimp’s level of technology.
+Stone tool are thought to have emerged 2.6 million years ago in Ethiopia at the hands of our ancestors, which is only about 1/2 of the time that human ancestors have existed have been around, 6 million years.
+Humans in their current state have existed for 300,000 years approximately which coincides with Chomsky’s claim for when oral language first arose in the human species.
 Oral language in humans would be superior, which may be an aspect that evolved from socialization and domestication.
 This is explained in depth further down.

 This concept will explained shortly, in the later sections.